Hurricane Janet: British Honduras and Mexico

 A U.S. Navy relief plane was sent to Chetumal, Mexico, to deliver food and other relief supplies after Janet struck the region.
 In areas previously affected by hurricanes Gladys and Hilda earlier in the year, federal relief agencies were ordered to extend relief operations to the Yucatán Peninsula.
 However, after crossing the Bay of Campeche and making landfall near Veracruz, relief measures were once again implemented in the western Gulf Coast of Mexico.
 The Mexican Air Force, commercial and private planes, and helicopters were sent to bring relief supplies and airlift refugees.
 The United States initiated the largest relief campaign ever staged in Mexico at the time.
 Various government and relief agencies, including the American Red Cross and The Salvation Army, participated in the relief efforts.
 The U.S. Air Force and United States Army began a joint-relief operation to send relief supplies to the Tampico area, beginning with the deployment of a Curtiss C-46 Commando from the Harlingen Air Force Base on October 1.
 Ten other military transport aircraft from the U.S. Air Force were sent from Texas to provide food and clothing.
 Pan American World Airways sent a Boeing 314 from Miami, Florida to evacuate victims.
 Helicopters were sent from the USS Saipan to transfer food and medical supplies from the light aircraft carrier.
 Other ships also aided in delivering supplies, including the USS Siboney, which also deployed helicopters to assist in relief efforts.
 By October 6, 1,500 people were estimated to have been rescued from the Tampico area, and at least 280000 lb of food and clothing materials were estimated to have been delivered by the US Air Force to the city.
 There, typhoid serum shots were administered as a precautionary measure.
 Former president Manuel Ávila Camacho died of a heart ailment, in part due to over-exertion in helping in the relief efforts.

+Retirement

-Due to its large swath of destruction, the name Janet was retired by the Weather Bureau, becoming just the seventh Atlantic tropical cyclone to have its name retired, and the fourth to be retired in 1955.
+Due to the destruction and loss of life left in its wake, the name Janet was retired by the U.S. Weather Bureau following the 1955 season.
+It was one of four names retired that year.
+Janet was also the first category five storm name and the first name beginning with the letter J to retire in the Atlantic basin.

+The name Janet appeared on the designated storm name lists for 1960, 1964, and 1968 but was never used in those years.
+In 1969, a policy change permanently retired Janet.
+No name replacement was selected for Janet as the four-year lists used then were replaced in 1971 by a new series of 10 lists running through 1980 before recycling.